Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Analysis of the generic membership search algorithm

-\subsection{The expression's length}
+This shows that if we use, in Step 1 of our algorithm, random elements instead of the enumerated ones, then, almost always, this step halts after the consideration of at most $3n\log n$ permutations.
+This is much smaller than the $n^2$ in the Minimal Cycle Conjecture \ref{MCC}.
+We conjecture that this increase from $n\log n$ to $n^2$ remedies for the fact that in the conjecture, the considered elements are \emph{not} independent.
+Below, we provide experimental evidence for that.

-Using Corollary \ref{avstep1} and Proposition \ref{step2}, we can derive a rough upper bound on the \emph{average} length of the expression provided by the generic membership search algorithm, assuming that reality is not far from the idealized model (we verify this experimentally below).
+\subsubsection{The expression's length}

-By Corollary \ref{avstep1}, Step 1 uses on average at most $cn$ permutations until finding a good one $\tau$.
-If $\tau$ is the $cn$-th permutation in our breadth-first enumeration of $\langle s_1,\dots,s_k\rangle$, then its length $d$ as a word in the generators satisfies
+Using Corollary \ref{logdiam}, we can derive a rough upper bound on the \emph{average} length of the expression provided by the generic membership search algorithm, assuming the Minimal Cycle Conjecture \ref{MCC}.
+According to this conjecture, Step 1 uses on average less than $n^2$ permutations until finding a good one $\tau$.
+If $\tau$ is the $n^2$-th permutation in our breadth-first enumeration of $\langle s_1,\dots,s_k\rangle$, then its length $d$ as a word in the generators satisfies